All Products

 Note

-Hologres dedicated instances also support reading data from Paimon and other lake formats.
-The procedure is the same as for shared cluster instances.
+Hologres dedicated instances also support reading data from Paimon and other lake formats using the same procedures as shared cluster instances.
 This topic uses a shared cluster instance as an example.

 • Only Hologres V2.1.6 and later support querying data from Paimon data lakes.

-• Hologres shared clusters only support reading data from OSS data lakes.
-They do not support importing data from OSS.
-To import data from OSS into Hologres internal tables, you must use a dedicated instance.
+• Hologres shared clusters support only reading data from OSS data lakes and do not support importing OSS data.
+To import OSS data into Hologres internal tables, use a dedicated instance.

 Procedure

-1. Purchase an Elastic MapReduce (EMR) data lake instance.
+1. Purchase a new EMR data lake instance.

 Log on to the EMR on ECS console and create an EMR cluster.
 For more information, see Create a cluster.
-Key parameters are described below:
+The key parameter settings are as follows:

 Description